Architecture of cathedrals and great churches: From house church to church

 From the first to the early fourth centuries most Christian communities worshipped in private homes, often secretly.
 Some Roman churches, such as the Basilica of San Clemente in Rome, are built directly over the houses where early Christians worshipped.
 Other early Roman churches are built on the sites of Christian martyrdom or at the entrance to catacombs where Christians were buried.

 The first very large Christian churches were built in Rome and have their origins in the early 4th century, when with Edict of Milan the emperors Constantine and Licinius continued the legalization of Christianity begun by their predecessor Galerius's Edict of Serdica.
 Several of Rome's largest churches, notably Santa Maria Maggiore and St John Lateran, have their foundation in the 4th century.
 The cathedral church of Rome is St John Lateran and not the more famous St Peter's Basilica.
 St Peter's is also of 4th century foundation, though nothing of that appears above the ground.

 Atrium

 When Early Christian Communities began to build churches they drew on one particular feature of the houses that preceded them, the atrium, or courtyard with a colonnade surrounding it.
 Most of these atriums have disappeared.
 A fine example remains at the Basilica of San Clemente in Rome and another was built in the Romanesque period at Sant'Ambrogio, Milan.
-The descendants of these atria may be seen in the large square cloisters that can be found beside many cathedrals, and in the huge colonnaded squares or piazze at the Basilicas of St Peter's in Rome and St Mark's in Venice and the Camposanto (Holy Field) at the Cathedral of Pisa.
+The descendants of these atria may be seen in the large square cloisters that can be found beside many cathedrals, and in the huge colonnaded squares or piazze at the Basilicas of St Peter's in Rome and St Mark's in Venice and the Camposanto (Holy Field) at Pisa Cathedral.